Oxfordshire County Football Association: History

-On 9 September 1999 at an extra-ordinary meeting of the Association, a proposal was carried that from 29 September 1999 the Oxfordshire Football Association be dissolved and be reformed as the Oxfordshire Football Association Limited.
+On 9 September 1999 at an extraordinary meeting of the Association, a proposal was carried that from 29 September 1999 the Oxfordshire Football Association be dissolved and be reformed as the Oxfordshire Football Association Limited.
 This created a Limited Company by guarantee.

 County Cups

 Oxfordshire FA deliver a range of cup competitions open to their affiliated member clubs of which the premier competition is the Oxfordshire FA Senior Cup.
 The full list of competitions is as follows: